Menu

 The scholarship is established to honor the memory of Dr. Charlotte “Perry” Coffield to provide financial assistance to a NAOBI-DC member who is ready to take the CASLI Performance Exam.

-• Be an NAOBI-DC member in good standing
+• Be a NAOBI-DC member

-• Current RID member
+• Be a current RID member

 • Online Application Form